About the libreboot project

 Read the full Free Software definition.

-The libreboot project has two main goals:
+The libreboot project has three main goals:

 Recommend and distribute only free software.
 The coreboot project distributes proprietary code/blobs on some computers;

 this can include things like CPU microcode updates, memory initialization code and so on.
 The project also actively

 recommends that the user install additional blobs in some cases (such as the video BIOS or Intel ME).

 While this can be necessary from the coreboot project's point of view, Libreboot is an attempt to support as many

 computers from coreboot as possible, without distributing any blobs and without having the user install additional

 proprietary software.
 This is not to say that the coreboot project is bad; a lot of extremely dedicated and talented